-Mark Rothstein is Chair of Law and Medicine and is the Founding Director of the Institute for Bioethics, Health Policy and Law at the University of Louisville School of Medicine.
+Mark Rothstein is the Founding Director of the Institute for Bioethics, Health Policy and Law at the University of Louisville School of Medicine.
+He is an expert in bioethics.

 Dennis McNevin: The traditional use of DNA for forensic investigations has involved simply looking at genetic markers that are good at identifying people.
 They have no other value, they tell us a very little about the individual.
 And if there is a match between crime scene evidence and an individual that is either on a database or a suspect, then that is very strong evidence linking an individual to the crime scene.
 However, that is not always the case and quite often there is no match and that lead will go nowhere otherwise.
 And so there is a big push to try and extract more information from that DNA to tell us more about the person who left that DNA behind.
 And obviously with the Golden State Killer we have seen instances where the DNA that has been retrieved from a crime scene has been used to tell us more about the donor of that DNA, and in this particular instance it has involved uploading genealogy directly to consumer websites where relatives have been identified.